 Going along with the trends witnessed in other lithium and battery stocks, FJTSY is currently enduring a poor year.
-Shares are basically flat YTD.
-That said, FJTSY appears to have hit a bottom last year.
-This year it already is up nearly 20 percent and going strong.
+Shares are up 12% YTD.
+FJTSY appears to have hit a bottom last year.

 One of the biggest risk factors for Fujitsu is that it’s a Japanese company; like its peers, you must have some faith in Japan’s economic recovery plan.
 However, some tangible positives exist, including steadily rising revenues and a fairly solid balance sheet.